brikis98/yevgeniy-brikman-homepage/_posts/2011-07-23-obsessed-with-lists-how-i-organize-my.md

 1. **Packing lists**: I create a new list for each trip I take, no matter how short or long.
 Creating a new one is a snap nowadays, as I just copy &amp; paste from a few existing ones and tweak as necessary.
-1. **Travel TODO's**: I keep a list of all the places I want to travel and slowly check things off as I get them done.
+1. **Travel TODOs**: I keep a list of all the places I want to travel and slowly check things off as I get them done.
 1. **Idea list**: all the ideas I come up with for side projects and hackdays go into a google doc.
 I have over 200 ideas written down now, many of